dbshadow/Dingo/README.md

 3. Navigate between the three main tabs:

     -   **CSV Translator**:
-        - Upload a CSV file with `source` and `target` columns.
-        - Select source/target languages.
-        - Click "Start Translation" to begin.
-        - Monitor progress in the real-time log and preview table.
-        - Download the completed CSV file.
+        - Use the left panel to configure and upload a new translation task.
+Click **"Add to Queue"**.
+        - The task will appear in the **Translation Queue** on the right.
+        - The system processes one task at a time.
+Your task will change from `pending` to `running` when it's its turn.
+        - You can monitor the progress of all tasks in real-time.
+        - Once a task is `completed`, you can **Download** the translated file or **Delete** the task to clean up the list.

     -   **IDML Tools**:
         - **Extractor**: Upload an `.idml` file to generate and download a translatable `.csv` file.
         - **Rebuilder**: Upload the original `.idml` and the translated `.csv` to generate a new, translated `.idml` file.

     -   **Live Translator**:
-        - Select source and target languages.
-        - Type or paste text into the left-hand text area.
-        - Click the translate button (→) to see the result in the right-hand text area.
+        - A simple tool for translating single sentences quickly.

 ### Command-Line Interface (CLI)

 The CLI is suitable for backend operations and automation.
-It does **not** require an API token.
+It does **not** require an API token and operates independently of the task queue.

 **1. Command Structure**
 ```bash